Where: The Liquor Store, 3341 SE Belmont Ave. Portland, OR

 Beer o’clock, it is.

 Victor and I lock up our bikes and walk in.
-The wood paneled room and large horseshoe bar is immediately welcoming after a long day of work, and the wood is cool and smooth on my forearms as I belly up.
+The wood-paneled room and large horseshoe bar are immediately welcoming after a long day of work, and the wood is cool and smooth on my forearms as I belly up.
 Meghan is pouring tonight- fun and polite, but businesslike.
 She’s working, and you know it.
 Meghan doesn’t need to ask Victor what he’s feeling- he’s Victor.
 Before I can pull my wallet, Victor springs for a second PBR for me.